 - Recognize geometric shapes in the environment.

-- Classify and sort objects according to color, size, shape, and width.
+- Classify and sort objects according to color, size, shape.

-- Complete jigsaw puzzles and other types of spatial materials.
+- Complete jigsaw puzzles and other types of spatial activities.

 - Develop understanding of the concepts of “greater than” and “less than” by using concrete objects.